GGOS Topical Meeting on Geohazards

 All colleagues working on the topics of the meeting or related themes are invited to participate on-site or online.
 Attendance is free of charge (no registration fee), but pre-registration is required to ensure room capacity and to coordinate the online communication.

 By pre-registering, the participants agree that their data will be stored internally in the GGOS records.
 The data will only be used for meeting-related organisational issues.
-On-site registration will be confirmed before 15 August.
-If any pre-registered participant is not able to attend the meeting, they are asked to withdraw their pre-registration as soon as possible (by contacting ).
+On-site participation will be confirmed before 15 September.
+If any pre-registered participant is not able to attend the meeting, they are asked to withdraw their pre-registration as soon as possible (by contacting us).
 Please note that the free participation is only valid for the GGOS Topical Meeting on Geohazards (2 October 2026).

 To attend the entire TIGER Symposium, a registration fee is required (see TIGER event website).
 GGOS Topical Meeting attendees interested to join the Volcano- and/or Seismogeodesy Sessions of the TIGER Symposium (on 1 October 2026) can register free of charge via the GGOS Topical Meeting.